joyliu-maintainx/product-digest/STYLE_GUIDE.md

 ## 4. Card Count & Layout

-- **Total cards per issue:** 8–12
+- **Total cards per issue:** 8–12 dedicated cards, plus one "Also Shipped" overflow card per section if needed
-- **Section 1 (AI Products):** 4–6 cards
+- **Section 1 (AI Products):** 4–6 dedicated cards
 - **Section 2 (Startups):** 2–4 cards
 - **Section 3 (CMMS):** 2–3 cards
 - **Layout:** 3-column CSS Grid (`repeat(3, 1fr)`)
 - **Featured card:** Optional.
 One card per issue may be designated "Feature of the Week" if there's a standout release with exceptionally high MaintainX relevance.
 Use sparingly — max 1 per issue.
+- **Same company, multiple cards:** Allowed when a company shipped multiple distinct features worth separate callouts.

 ---

 ## 5. Writing Standards

 ### Card title
-Format: `Feature Name — Short descriptor`
+Write a clean, descriptive name that immediately conveys the solution and use case.
+No em-dash or "—" separator required.

-- Feature name is what the product team calls it, verbatim where possible
+- Use the product team's name for the feature where possible
-- Descriptor is a punchy phrase, not a full sentence
-- Examples:
-  - `Custom Agents — Set a job, set a trigger, let it run 24/7`
+- If the official name is vague, make the title self-explanatory
+- Good: `MCP Server for Product Management`
-  - `Required Fields + Locked Tasks — Work orders can't close until the job is done right`
+- Good: `Required Fields + Locked Tasks`
-  - `Deeplink to AI Tools — Full issue context, one click`
+- Good: `Deeplink to AI Tools`
+- Avoid: `Feature Name — Short descriptor` (the dash format is no longer preferred)

 ### Problem field
 - **One sentence only**